jsk-ros-pkg/jsk_robot/jsk_denso_robot/README.md

 ## Use EusLisp model

-To control the robot form EusLisp.
+To control the robot from EusLisp.
 Please start `roseus` and type as follows.

 ```
 (load "package://cobottaeus/cobotta-interface.l")